About

 As a media consultant…

-I use history, genealogy, and geography to confirm (or debunk) site owners’ concerns, and find unexplored haunts in the U.K. and U.S.A.
+I use history, genealogy, science, and geography to confirm (or – more often – debunk) site owners’ concerns, and find unexplored haunts in the U.K. and U.S.A.

 When I research well-known haunted places, I go far beyond the popular legends.
 For me, it’s a personal challenge to discover the truth.

-I’ve found* haunted-looking sites for filming TV shows and movies.
+I’ve found haunted-looking sites for filming TV shows and movies.
 They may or may not be haunted.
-I’m just looking for cool places that will be suitably eerie for a particular project.
+I’m just looking for cool, eerie sites for each producer’s projects.

-For reality shows, I’ve focused on haunted sites that most people didn’t know about, yet.
+For reality shows, I focus on haunted sites that most people don’t know about, yet.

 For me, the trade-offs are worth it.